StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 particular solutions and technology.
 Being able to solve an equation is important, and my training in applied maths, engineering, and numerical methods have certainly taught me many tricks for doing so.
-But what attracts me the most to physics is a quest for fundamental understanding of how nature works, with that understanding generally transcending the details of a particular solution.
+But what attracts me the most to physics is the quest for fundamental understanding of how Nature works, with that understanding generally transcending the details of a particular solution.

 </p>